iamdcj/vargood/README.md

 # vargood

-JavaScript identifier validator tool built using React.
+JavaScript identifier validator tool built using React (bootstrapped with [Create React App](https://github.com/facebook/create-react-app)).

-Essentially a fork of [Mathias Bynens'](https://mathiasbynens.be/) [JS Identifier Validator](https://mothereff.in/js-variables#%E0%B2%A0%5f%E0%B2%A0).
+Essentially a fork of [Mathias Bynens'](https://mathiasbynens.be/) [JS Identifier Validator](https://mothereff.in/js-variables#%E0%B2%A0%5f%E0%B2%A0) tool.

 ### Why

-I wanted to build a React app which utilises hooks and typescript.
+I wanted to build a React app which utilises hooks and typescript, and wanted to cement my knowledge of JS' lexical grammar.

 ### How

 Validates the user input against the ECMAScript identifier rules.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ---